 Note: Slack integration is available on Builder tier and above.
-If you’re on the Free tier, you’ll need to upgrade your app to use backend functions and payment features.

 Step by step setup: